loveincbrevard/LIOB_Drupal_CiviCRM/sites/default/files/civicrm/extensions/README.md

 #### org.loveincbrevard.rptbuscboarms - The Report Template PHP code for the ARMS Business and Agency Report.
 #### org.loveincbrevard.rptchurcharms - The Report Template PHP code for the ARMS Church related Reports.
 #### org.loveincbrevard.rptvolarms - The Report Template PHP code for the ARMS Volunteer Report.
 #### org.loveincbrevard.rptvoltimesheetlog - The Report Template PHP code for the Volunteer Timesheet Log Report.
-Added the hours & minutes for each record.
+Added the hours & minutes for each record and the Summary Total.
 #### README.md - This file.